TEL: 0191 9035664

 Measure the Treads and Risers.

-First, we need to distinguish which is which.
+To measure the treads and risers, we first need to distinguish which is which.

 The TREAD is the part of the step that you step on (AKA the depth).
 The RISER is the back of the step (AKA Height).